 Port Eisgein and Renish Point offer excellent rock fishing for the experienced angler and novice alike.
 We have caught lythe (pollock) approaching 10lb – literally from the bottom of the croft, 50 yards from the house (great in a curry!).

-Mackerel are abundant in the summer months and are fantastic eaten freshly grilled from the barbeque.
+Mackerel are abundant in the summer months and are fantastic eaten freshly grilled.

 Sea and game fishing (trout, sea trout, salmon) can be arranged locally.

-We are always happy to assist in planning your itinerary and in making reservations or arrangements in advance.
+We are always happy to assist in planning your itinerary and in making recommendations, reservations or any other arrangements in advance.